 Our partner, Take Command Health, can help you set up an ICHRA if you’re interested in this type of benefit for your caregiver.

 You must decide before the calendar year begins how much you are willing to contribute and then will reimburse your caregiver for their qualified expenses.
 Your caregiver(s) must provide receipts to receive reimbursement and the amount you decide to contribute will be reported on your caregiver’s W-2.
-Click here for more information about QSEHRA.
+Learn more about QSEHRA.

 Option #4: Enroll in a health insurance policy through the Small Business Health Options Program (SHOP)

-Lastly, you can establish a group policy through SHOP via the federal marketplace as long as the policy is offered to all your employees.
-If you pay for at least 50% of your caregiver’s health insurance premiums, you can qualify for the Health Insurance Tax Credit for Small Employers if the average wages you pay your caregiver(s) does not exceed $53,000.
-The tax credit maxes out at 50% of the amount you contribute and decreases as the average annual wages you pay to your caregiver(s) increases toward $53,000.
+Lastly, you can establish a group policy through SHOP via the federal marketplace, as long as the policy is offered to all your employees.
+If you pay for at least 50% of your caregiver’s health insurance premiums, you can qualify for the Health Insurance Tax Credit for Small Employers if the average wages you pay your caregiver(s) does not exceed $58,000.
+The tax credit maxes out at 50% of the amount you contribute and decreases as the average annual wages you pay to your caregiver(s) increases toward $58,000.

 Note: If you live in a state that set up their own health insurance marketplace, they may not allow you to set up a policy through SHOP.
 Please visit the SHOP website for more information.